-server.
-(1.)
-An application program that usually runs in the background (daemon) and is controlled by the System Program Controller.
-(2.)
-On a network, the computer that contains the data or provides the facilities to be accessed by other computers on the network.
-(3.)
-A program that handles protocol, queuing, routing, and other tasks necessary for data transfer between devices in a computer system.
-(4.)
-In Enhanced X-Windows, provides the basic windowing mechanism.
-It handles IPC connections from clients, de-multiplexes graphics requests onto screens, and multiplexes input back to clients.
-(5.)
-In NCS, a process that exports one or more interfaces to one or more objects, and whose procedures can be invoked from remote hosts.
-(6.)
-In DSOM, a process, running in a distributed environment, that executes the implementation of an object.
-DSOM provides a default server implementation that can dynamically load SOM class libraries, create SOM objects, and make those objects accessible to clients.
-Developers can also write application-specific servers for use with DSOM.
+- (1) An application program that usually runs in the background (daemon) and is controlled by the System Program Controller. - (2) On a network, the computer that contains the data or provides the facilities to be accessed by other computers on the network. - (3) A program that handles protocol, queuing, routing, and other tasks necessary for data transfer between devices in a computer system. - (4) In Enhanced X-Windows, provides the basic windowing mechanism.
+It handles IPC connections from clients, de-multiplexes graphics requests onto screens, and multiplexes input back to clients. - (5) In NCS, a process that exports one or more interfaces to one or more objects, and whose procedures can be invoked from remote hosts.

-server grabbing.
+server grabbing

 When a client seizes the server for exclusive use to prevent processing requests from other client connections until the grab is complete.
 This is typically a transient state for such things as rubber-banding and pop-up menus or to run requests indivisibly.